RakhithJK/BishopFox-sliver-wiki/Compile-From-Source.md

 #### Sliver

+You may need to run a one-time `go mod vendor` before any of the `make` commands to grab platform specific vendor code (alternatively you can use `rm -rf ./vendor` if you don't care about doing vendor builds).

 Compile and bundle server with all dependencies and assets, by default `make` will build whatever platform you're currently running on:

 ```